marmelab/react-admin/docs/Admin.md

 ## `basename`

 Use this prop to make all routes and links in your Admin relative to a "base" portion of the URL pathname that they all share.
 This is useful when including the Admin inside a larger app.
-See https://reactrouter.com/docs/en/v6/api#router for more informations.
+See https://reactrouter.com/docs/en/v6/api#router for more information.

 ```jsx
 const App = () => (